lingium/stan-case-study/docs/maindoc.md

 2. If the function prints something to the screen, we must add the additional argument `std::ostream *pstream__` to the function declaration.

-3. All function signature in Stan `functions` block must match the function definitions in the header files.
+3. All function signature in Stan `functions` block must match the function declarations in the header files.

 Usually, in a project we will have many a number of model files that all depend on the same (or some) C++ header files.
 To deal with the first point, one need to manually change the namespace of the C++ code every time compile each of the model, which is tedious and error-prone.
 The following code can help solve this problem.